LAM-GeMont/fehlzeiten/README.md

 For development, you should first clone this Github repository.
 Node.js >14.0 and a package manager, eg. npm or yarn, is required.
 The Backend is located in the `server/` folder and serves the API for the data layer.
-Initially you will need to install the required packages using your package manager (`npm install` for npm).
+Initially you will need to install the required packages using your package manager.
+For that, navigate to the `server/` folder and use your package manager to install all dependencies (`npm install` for npm).

 For local development you should also create a `.env` file in the `server/` folder and copy the contents of the `server/.env.example` into it.